Web Analytics Made Easy -

 Prospect theory demonstrates that losses loom larger than equivalent gains—a phenomenon called loss aversion (Kahneman & Tversky, 1979).
 This asymmetry appears not merely in monetary contexts but across a wide range of domains in decision-making.
 Psychometric evidence further suggests that the scales of suffering and happiness are not experientially symmetric (Diener & Emmons, 1984).

-There may be evolutionary grounds for this asymmetry.
-As Caviola et al. observe, "for most humans, the worst suffering, either experienced or imagined, is likely more intense than the best happiness.
-This may have neurobiological and evolutionary causes.
-Failing to avoid harmful actions could lead to death, whereas failing to pursue beneficial actions does not have similarly bad consequences" (Caviola et al., 2022, 20).
+There may be evolutionary grounds for this asymmetry: failing to avoid harmful actions could lead to death, whereas failing to pursue beneficial actions does not have similarly bad consequences (Caviola et al., 2022, 20).
 Recent results from behavioral science confirm that pleasure and pain in animals are asymmetrical experiences, with pain exerting a stronger and more enduring influence on behavior than pleasure (Neville, 2020; Fraser, 1998)

 2.3 The Methodological Problem